Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-eventhubs-binder/README.md

 ## Examples

-1. Run the `mvn clean spring-boot:run` in the root of the code sample to get the app running.
+1. Run the `mvn spring-boot:run` in the root of the code sample to get the app running.

 1. Send a POST request